José Luis Neyra: Early life and career

 José Luis Neyra was born in 1930 in the Former Federal District of Mexico.
 Neyra (1930- 2019) was a Mexican photographer who devoted the majority of his career capturing the presence and day to day lives of people.
 He was a self taught photographer, but began working as a professional photographer in 1961.His admission into the Club Fotografico de Mexico in 1963, was his official and proper start of his profession.
 He wanted to prove that by photographing the human presence, the individual photographed becomes the protagonist of the photo itself, which tells the viewers a story that goes beyond a photo's visual aspect.
 Neyra believes that being able to encapsulate the world within an image is significant and defines what photography is about.
 In Neyra's photography, we see how he is able to portray his belief, he does so by photographing the subject in action and in the moment.
 Because of this, Neyra's work is labeled as "Spontaneous Photography," acting in the moment and waiting for the right moment in order to get his lucky shot.

+Most of his photography is in black and white.Most of his photography is in black and white.

-José Luis Neyra has managed to demonstrate many themes throughout his photography.
-Happiness, sadness, defeat, love, hope, nostalgia, age, struggle, dedication, religion, pollution, and many more circumstances and settings that his spontaneous photography has shown us.
-Most of his photography is in black and white.
+José Luis Neyra explored many themes through his photography: happiness, sadness, defeat, love, hope, nostalgia, age, struggle, dedication, religion, and pollution among others.

 “Metáforas” was one of José Luis Neyra's famous exhibitions and most recent exhibitions that was displayed in the Museo de Archivo de la Fotografía (Photography Archive museum) in 2012 and remained opened until 2014.
 Metáforas was a remembrance and an encomium of Neyra's career.
 The exhibition had 400 images total which captured the day to day lives of people in Mexico during the 60's, 70's, and 80's.
 It was basically like visiting a part of Mexico that is no longer there.
 The exhibition included what Neyra called "Short Stories," which were his photographs that were shown with noise in the background, the noises were environmental sounds or music which helped narrate the setting.
 What was impressive about his spontaneous work in this exhibition is that he obtained photos with amazing artistic compositions and great lighting.
 These photos were taken and produced by Neyra using traditional techniques, lacking technology, yet surpassing their time, serving as an example for many photographers decades later.